yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 Morph [rewrote the whole code section](https://github.com/yuzu-emu/yuzu/pull/7494) and now only 0.2 seconds (200 milliseconds) are needed to get results as accurate as before, considerably reducing the boot times of the emulator itself.

 As previously said, german77 continues to work in making `Ring Fit Adventure` playable.
 He has [stubbed the](https://github.com/yuzu-emu/yuzu/pull/7524) `SetNpadCaptureButtonAssignment`, `ClearNpadCaptureButtonAssignment`, `ListAlarmSettings`, and
 `Initialize` services, and [added support](https://github.com/yuzu-emu/yuzu/pull/7525) for the `notif:a` service.

-With all his changes, the game manages to load the calibration settings:
+With all his changes, the current Early Access build when writting this article can boot and play the first stage of the game:

 {{< imgs
-	"./ringfit.png| Ring Fit Adventure"
+	"./ringfit.mp4| Ring Fit Adventure"
   >}}

 [Tatsh](https://github.com/Tatsh) [added NSP and XCI file association to Linux](https://github.com/yuzu-emu/yuzu/pull/7609).